Karjiss/yellow-snow/README.md

 # yellow-snow
-Just a repository, dont think about it.
+Just a repository about yellow snow, dont think about it.

 Hello World!